^

 Asymptomatic inflammatory prostatitis

-Asymptomatic inflammatory prostatitis (Category IV according to the NIH classification) is a histologically confirmed, clinically latent bacterial or abacterial inflammation of the prostate that is detected during examination for other diseases.
+Asymptomatic inflammatory prostatitis (NIH Category IV) is a histologically confirmed, clinically latent bacterial or abacterial inflammation of the prostate gland that is detected during examination for other diseases.

 Premature ejaculation and chronic prostatitis

-First, there is premature ejaculation (or accelerated compared to previous indicators), then the quality of adequate erections deteriorates, and then the libido decreases.
+First, premature ejaculation appears (or is accelerated compared to previous indicators), then the quality of adequate erections deteriorates, and then libido decreases.

-Non-bacterial chronic prostatitis is characterized by an increased amount of leukocytes in the exprimates of the gonads, but microflora growth on media is not obtained, DNA-diagnostic tests for BHV, infections are also negative.
-In addition to infection, inflammation of the prostate can provoke autoimmune processes, microcirculation disorders and chemical burn due to urine reflux.
+Non-bacterial chronic prostatitis is characterized by an increased number of leukocytes in the gonads' expirates, but no growth of microflora is obtained on the media, DNA diagnostics tests for BHV, infections are also negative.
+In addition to infection, inflammation of the prostate can be provoked by autoimmune processes, microcirculation disorders and chemical burns due to urine reflux.

 Bacterial chronic prostatitis

-It is believed that bacterial chronic prostatitis is a rare enough pathology: so, given one of the studies, among 656 patients with symptoms of prostatitis only 7% had data confirming the II category of the disease.
+It is believed that bacterial chronic prostatitis is a fairly rare pathology: according to one study, among 656 patients with symptoms of prostatitis, only 7% had data confirming category II of the disease.

 Symptoms of chronic prostatitis

-Symptoms of chronic prostatitis include pain, urination disorders and sexual disorders.
-Pain can be firing, pulling, dull, burning, constant, paroxysmal; localize in the perineum, above the bosom, in the sacrum; irradiate to the glans penis and / or the scrotum.
+Symptoms of chronic prostatitis include pain, urinary dysfunction, and sexual dysfunction.
+The pain may be shooting, pulling, dull, burning, constant, paroxysmal; localized in the perineum, above the pubis, in the sacrum area; radiating to the head of the penis and/or the scrotum.

 Acute prostatitis

-As a rule, acute prostatitis is easily recognized and successfully treated, therefore, it does not cause particular difficulties for urologists.
+As a rule, acute prostatitis is easily recognized and successfully treated, so it does not cause any particular difficulties for urologists.

 You are reporting a typo in the following text: